neondatabase/website/content/docs/get-started-with-neon/branching-quickstart.md

 ## Connecting to a branch

 Now that you have created a branch, how do you connect to it?
-You can connect to a branch using a connection string, as you would connect to any Neon database.
+You can connect to a branch using a connection string, as you would when connecting to any Neon database.
 The following steps describe how to connect to a branch using `psql`.

-_**Note:**_ You can also query a branch from the Neo Console's SQL Editor.
-For instructions, see [Query from psql](/query-with-neon-sql-editor).
+_**Note:**_ You can also query a branch from the Neon SQL Editor.
+For instructions, see [Query with Neon's SQL Editor](/query-with-neon-sql-editor).

 You can obtain a branch connection string from the **Connection Details** widget on the project dashboard.